statsig-io/pulumi-statsig/sdk/dotnet/README.md

-A Pulumi package for creating and managing statsig resources.
+A Pulumi package for creating and managing Statsig resources.